xmonader/letsbuildacompiler-pretty/src/tutor09_atopview.md

 {--------------------------------------------------------------}
 ```

-The  procedure  PostLabel  was  defined  in  the  [installment  on  branches](tutor05_controlstructs.md).
+The  procedure  `PostLabel`  was  defined  in  the  [installment  on  branches](tutor05_controlstructs.md).
 Copy it into your cradle.

 I probably need to  explain  the  reason  for inserting the label
 where I have.
 It has to do with the operation of SK*DOS.
 Unlike
 some OS's,  SK*DOS allows the entry point to the main  program to
 be  anywhere in the program.
 All you have to do is to give  that
 point a name.
-The call  to  PostLabel puts that name just before
+The call  to  `PostLabel` puts that name just before
 the first executable statement  in  the  main  program.
 How does
 SK*DOS know which of the many labels is the entry point, you ask?
-It's the one that matches the END statement  at  the  end  of the
+It's the one that matches the `END` statement  at  the  end  of the
 program.

-OK,  now  we  need  stubs  for  the  procedures Declarations  and
+OK,  now  we  need  stubs  for  the  procedures `Declarations`  and
-Statements.
+`Statements`.
 Make them null procedures as we did before.

 Does the program  still run the same?
 Then we can move on to the
 next stage.